fossabot/wordpress-plugin/izettle-ecommerce/readme.txt

 - Built-in fully integrated payments, accept all major credit cards
 - Free SSL certificate

+### Requirements

+An iZettle Go+ account

 ### How it works

-Check out our video to see how easy it is to add iZettle products to your WordPress site.
+Check out our video to see how easy it is to start selling products from your WordPress site.

 [vimeo https://vimeo.com/236647778]

 ### Key Features

-- Add an online store to your WordPress site with no coding
+- Add buy buttons, product widgets or a whole store to your WordPress site with no coding
-- Sell physical products, digital downloads or even services directly from your existing website
-- Automated secure download links for digital items
-- Realtime shipping rates are available for physical products
-- Full-featured Shopping Cart on the Standard and Pro monthly plans
-- Three plans to choose from with pricing starting at just $11.50/month
-- Social commerce
-- App Store
-- One click sharing and selling on Facebook, Twitter and Pinterest

-#### Join more than 100,000 sellers
+- Customers checkout on your site
+- Optional fully featured shopping cart permanently available to the customer with multiple items
+- Synchronised to your iZettle account and inventory

 == Installation ==